Group Privacy Notice

 3.0 Changes to this Privacy Notice

 3.1 We reserve the right to modify this Notice from time to time in order that it accurately reflects the regulatory environment and our data collection principles.
-When material changes are made to this Notice, we will update the version date and post the revised Privacy Notice on our website.
+When material changes are made to this Notice, we will post the revised Privacy Notice on our website and notify you of this.

 4.0 Collection of data